 How often do you vacuum your mattresses?
 For me the answer to that question was, “Wait, what?
 I’m supposed to vacuum the mattress??”
-But apparently I’m in good company — Dyson recently surveyed Canadians and found 61% of us neglect vacuuming our mattresses.
+But apparently I’m in good company — Dyson recently surveyed Canadians and found 61% of us neglect to vacuum our mattresses.

 Seriously, vacuuming beds was something I’ve never even thought about until I got an email from Dyson talking about their new V6 Mattress Vacuum and explaining how the average bed contains anywhere from ten thousand to two million dust mites, which feed off the dead skin we shed.
 These dust mites then produce droppings, which many people are allergic to and can cause reactions, including asthma, eczema and allergic rhinitis.